Keedz1Off/arbitrum-bridge-flow-local-review/deposit-flow/01-outboundTransfer.md

 - Who can call `outboundTransfer(...)`?
 - Which parameters are controlled by the user?
 - Is `l1Token` validated?
-- How is the correct L2 token/gateway selected?
+- How is the correct L2 token / gateway selected?
 - Does escrow happen before calldata is created?
 - Does the function encode nominal `amount` or `actualReceived`?
 - Can fee-on-transfer tokens break accounting?